tedder/hangman-solver/HangmanSolver/readme.md

 ## Next algorithmic steps:

 * No effort has been taken to use existing information to choose the next letter.
 In other words, "given Q, suggest U".
+* Add word guessing.
+If there are less possible words than remaining letters, this would be very effective.
+* A corpus including word popularity would likely work well with human-chosen words.
 * Research common/related algorithms.

 ## Changes to provided code: